symfony/symfony-docs/components/http_foundation.rst

 in the request, which is also an instance of :class:`Symfony\\Component\\HttpFoundation\\ParameterBag`.
 This is mostly used to attach information that belongs to the Request and that needs to be accessed from many different points in your application.
-For information on how this is used in the Symfony Framework, see :ref:`the Symfony book <book-fundamentals-attributes>`.

 Finally, the raw data sent with the request body can be accessed using :method:`Symfony\\Component\\HttpFoundation\\Request::getContent`::